 This includes some very advanced equipment such as the MSCL Xray and XRF scanning facility, QEMSCAN, back pressure shear boxes and stress path cells.
 Our field equipment includes advanced laser scanning equipment and vehicles, a boat and several UAVs, alongside an extensive suite of GIS and remote sensing software available.

-The department is large unit with some 68 academic staff, broadly split between physical and human geography, and more than 35 research staff.
-We have a strong record of supporting progression through the department - world class performance has been rewarded, as evidenced in a profile of 30 Professors, 11 Associate Professors, 22 Assistant Professors and 6 teaching fellows.
+The department is a large unit with some 68 academic staff, broadly split between physical and human geography, and more than 35 research staff.
+We have a strong record of supporting progression through the department - world class performance has been rewarded, as evidenced in a profile of 30 Professors, 11 Associate Professors, 22 Assistant Professors and 5 teaching fellows.

 The academics are well supported by a strong complement of non-academic staff, including 18 technical staff and 21 administrative staff.
 This means we can support academics in areas from undergraduate pastoral work, to cartographic services, to research grant preparation and with an impact officer.